PaddlePaddle/PaddleDetection/configs/mobile/README.md

 ## Notes on YOLOv3 pruning

-we pruned the YOLO-head and distill the pruned model with YOLOv3-ResNet34 as the teacher, which has a higher mAP on COCO (31.4 with 320\*320 input).
+We pruned the YOLO-head and distill the pruned model with YOLOv3-ResNet34 as the teacher, which has a higher mAP on COCO (31.4 with 320\*320 input).

 The following configurations can be used for pruning: